ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ```

 Because the function applied in the eliminator could be a dependent function, the condition that it acts identically
-on related elements is a heterogenous equality rather than a homogenous one.
+on related elements is a heterogeneous equality rather than a homogeneous one.
 However, we _know_ that the return types of the function must be equal, since they only depend on the quotiented elements,
 and quotients of related elements are equal by `Qax`.
 Therefore, we could alternatively replace `f x ≅ f y` by `subst P (Qax˷ x y r) (f x) ≡ f y`.